JonahKember/MA-Thesis/Modelling_Dynamic_Networks.md

 One of the parameters of this model is the maximum value of this curve.
 Three values are shown in the above example (2,3 and 4), with a constant value of .02 added on for realism.

 When we hold the other parameters of the model constant (i.e., as a straight line), then we can observe the role of this parameter on the system.
-Here's a video of a dynamic network generated through this model, where the probability of a within-module connection existing changes over time, while the other two parameters (outside-module connections and module-switching) remain constant:
+Here's a video of a dynamic network generated through this model, where the probability of a within-module connection existing changes over time, while the other two parameters (outside-module connections and module-switching) remain constant.
+As you can see, the dynamic network becomes much more modular at around _t_ = 5, when the probability of a within-module connection existing reaches its maximum value of .32.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JRf4cEFVmuE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>